 A three-hour interactive workshop designed for anyone wishing to broaden their knowledge of self-harming or who is involved with someone who self-harms and wishes to offer them support.

 This three-hour course tackles a complex disorder and is designed for healthcare professionals, local authority staff and third sector organisations who visit patients and clients in their own homes.

 Do you wish you were a better listener?
 Would you like a better understanding of counselling?
 Discover how the tools counsellors use could benefit you in everyday life.

-Assertiveness (5-hour course)
+Assertiveness (1 day course)

 Have you ever been in a meeting or faced with a situation and felt you couldn’t speak up or defend your point of view?
-This five-hour course helps you understand the importance of being assertive, what it is and is not and looks at the differences between assertive, passive and aggressive.
+This course helps you understand the importance of being assertive, what it is and is not and looks at the differences between assertive, passive and aggressive.

 Boundaries Workshop (Half day)

 An interactive course to help you improve your understanding of the importance and value in establishing and maintaining boundaries.
 The course will explore good practice using scenarios and sharing experience.